honeycombio/honeycomb-opentelemetry-java/README.md

 [![CircleCI](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-java.svg?style=shield&circle-token=e2f4c30919ecbdbfb095415a6f4114a03dc491a0)](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-java)

-**STATUS: this library is BETA.** You're welcome to try it, and let us know your feedback!
+**STATUS: this library is BETA.** You're welcome to try it, and let us know your feedback in the issues!

 This is Honeycomb's distribution of OpenTelemetry for Java.
 It makes getting started with OpenTelemetry and Honeycomb easier!